mirzafahad/embedded_c_style_guide/style_guide.md

 # 1. General Rule

 #### 1.1 Line Width
 Limit the line width to 80 characters.
-This is specially helpful if somebody wants to print codes on a paper.
+This is especially helpful if somebody wants to print codes on a paper.

 <hr>